How to Fix Insulin Resistance Naturally

 Healthy fats

-This combination slows down blood sugar spikes and keeps you fuller longer.
+This combination slows down blood sugar spikes and keeps you feeling fuller for longer.
+Here are some simple meal ideas:

-Chicken or Salmon + quinoa + vegetables + olive oil
+Chicken or salmon with quinoa and vegetables drizzled with olive oil

-Balanced meals = stable energy, fewer cravings, and better fat burning.
+Balanced meals lead to stable energy, fewer cravings, and better fat burning!

 Control Carbs (Don’t Eliminate Them)

-You don’t need a low-carb.… you need smart carbs.
+You don’t need to eliminate carbs; you need to choose smart carbs!
+Opt for:

 Rice